By: Martin Nolan

 Have you been skiing in Canada?
 What are your recommendations?

-Guest post by Martin Nolan: A former sun seeking backpacker who is now a full time ski convert.
+Martin Nolan is a former sun seeking backpacker who is now a full time ski convert.
 At his happiest discussing all things travel.
 Follow Martin on Twitter at @martinnolan7.